Continuous integration with TeamCity

 The maximum time allotted for scenario execution, in minutes.
 Scenario execution timeout The maximum time allotted for scenario execution, in minutes.
 Analysis template The path to a template file (.tem extension) to apply to the build.
 To use the default template, do not specify a value.

 Run the build.
 The tests are executed sequentially, each of them being passed or failed based on the scenario SLA.
-If there is one failed scenario during the build step, the rest of the scenarios will run, but the build will be marked as failed at the end of the execution.
+If there is one failed scenario during the build step, the rest of the scenarios will run, but the build is marked as failed at the end of the execution.
 To view the build step summary, click the Build Log tab.

 Review the results in Jenkins